julenbhy/WASM-Memory/README.md

 dividing the stack size among threads.
 The thread stacks are arranged in ascending order and at a distance of 65680b between stack pointers.
 A thread can access and modify positions in the stack of another thread.

+#### stack-overflow:
+This C program aims to investigate the consequences of stack overflow caused by recursive calls in a multi-threaded environment.
+By creating multiple threads and performing recursive function calls, it explores the limitations of stack memory and observes the behavior when those limits are exceeded.
+The program helps in understanding the impact of stack overflow on program execution, such as crashes or unexpected behavior, and provides insights into stack management in multi-threaded applications.

+## Bench-malloc
+[bench-malloc-simple](https://github.com/daanx/mimalloc-bench/blob/master/bench/glibc-bench/bench-malloc-simple.c) and bench-malloc-simple adapted to multithreading in order to evaluate malloc performance for different malloc sizes.